 Slow Left arm Orthodox

-Samit Patel, a hard-hitting middle-order batsman and a more-than-capable slow left-arm bowler, has been one of the most watchable county cricketers of his generation but he will go to his grave feeling he was hard done by in a sporadic England career.
-He had several opportunities to make his mark for England, especially in limited-overs cricket, without ever quite holding down a regular place.
-Six Tests without much of an impact and 36 ODIs with an average of 32, and excellent strike rate of 95, but only one half-century, told of a player whose consistency had not been adorned by big, eye-catching contributions.
+Samit Patel, a hard-hitting middle-order batter and a more than capable slow left-arm bowler, has been one of the most watchable county cricketers of his generation, but he will be remembered as one who had several opportunities to make his mark for England, without ever quite holding down a regular place.

-Patel has been involved in a permanent attempt to persuade England that his fitness levels are acceptable but he has never entirely managed it, not helped by the fact that the left-arm slows that made him an especially tempting option in Asia turned out to lack the guile to trouble the best players.
+Samit's bugbear was having to repeatedly convince England that his fitness levels were acceptable; it was a feat he never entirely managed, not helped by the fact that the left-arm slows that made him an especially tempting option in Asia turned out to lack the guile to trouble the best players.

 Batting & Fielding